ImVIPconference/ImVIPconference.github.io/index.md

 - [Paper MS Word  Template](https://imvipconference.github.io/imvip_Formatting_Instructions.docx)

 Papers are to be submitted in PDF format for blind review (submitted PDF papers should not allow to identify authors).

+- Submitted PDF papers should be free of hidden messages or prompts.

+- Both submitting **authors** and **reviewers**  for IMVIP 2026 are requested to follow  [Guidelines for **Generative AI Usage**](https://www.ieee-ras.org/publications/guidelines-for-generative-ai-usage/) written by IEEE Robotics and Automation Society Website.

 The   Easychair submission website will be open at URL_TBC (coming soon).